 Unfortunately, we are unable to grant deferrals.

-Thank you for recommending HSE to your friend!
+Thank you for recommending HSE to your friends!
 We must receive application materials directly from each individual applicant.
-Feel free to send us your friend’s contact information, or vice-versa.
+Feel free to send us your friend’s contact information or vice versa.
 However, we cannot accept application materials submitted by a third party.

 Unfortunately, HSE does not provide visa support for family members.
 If you require a visa to study in Russia, you will need to make separate arrangements for your family members.

 Yes, you will need to apply for a student visa, which will reflect your affiliation with HSE and allow you to live in Russia full-time for the length of your study.
 (Individuals holding diplomatic, ordinary work, and highly qualified specialist (HQS) visas can study at HSE without a student visa.)

 Moscow is a large city with the same safety concerns as most large cities of the world.
 Learn more about what to expect while living in Moscow as an international student.
 There are cases of petty crime targeting tourists, so we recommend students be aware of their surroundings and pay close attention to belongings.
 For more information on safety, we recommend you review any advisories provided by your country’s embassy in Russia.
 Read more here.
 You may want to check also benefits of studying in Russia.

 You can check the status of your documents in your online account.
 You may also email us at firstname.lastname@example.org to check if your documents have been processed or not.

 In most cases, international applicants have to fill in an application in order for their documents to be officially recognized.
 The process doesn’t take long.
 If you have any other questions regarding your documents’ processing, don’t hesitate to email us at email@example.com.

 No. Housing is assigned to you automatically.
 You cannot choose or change it.